dark0re/jCrack/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Credits:
-	Credit for the following classes and thier methods goes to The University of Texas at Austin.
+	Credit for the following classes and their methods goes to The University of Texas at Austin.
 They did a fantastic job on this library and it is much appreciated.
 	(md4.java/MD5crypt.java/Sha256Crypt.java/Sha512Crypt.java/smbencrypt.java)